Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/networkobject.md

 Network prefabs (NetworkPrefabs) are prefabs that contain a GameObject with a `NetworkObject` component.
 As an example, if you wanted to create a prefab to be the default player prefab, then you would create a prefab that at the root GameObject included a `NetworkObject` component and any additional player specific `NetworkBehaviour` components.
 You can then assign that prefab to the `NetworkManager` Player Prefab property to be used when a player is connected and approved.
 Each connected player will have a unique instance spawned on all connected clients (including the server).

 :::note
 You can only have one `NetworkObject` at the root of a prefab.
-This means do not create prefabs with nested `NetworkObjects`!
+This means don't create prefabs with nested `NetworkObjects`!
 :::